 Leaving, I lagged behind the group, struck by a possibility I’ve tried not to think about much.
 My grandfather bought this property in 1960, hired a local guy to restore the derelict farmhouse, and passed it along to future generations in perpetuity.
 Well, that was his intention.
 Now, a bout of family strife (unexpected, in this family that’s always gotten along well enough to truly enjoy holidays together) has put us at risk of losing the property.
 I won’t go into detail, other than to say it’s heartbreaking.
 Already, to have come here every summer of my life is a gift.
 As D. said, if this were just a special place, we might skip the fight and let it go.
 But it’s more than that, as everyone who comes here feels.
 Things could turn out any number of ways.
 I keep reminding myself of that.
 But stepping off the porch, I felt a pull in my chest.
 It’s the first time I’ve walked away from that house not knowing for sure that I can always come back.

-Now Philip and I are home, together, with laptops, writing our blogs.
-We’re eating cherry tomatoes I picked the morning I left the island.
-The taste is like sugar and earth and it makes us promise to plant tomatoes here at our farm next spring.
+Now I’m home writing and eating cherry tomatoes I picked the morning I left the island.
+The taste is like sugar and earth and it makes me promise to plant tomatoes here at our farm next spring.

 Pictures by my mother, Anne Meyer: